Brand Names: Midamor

 What are the possible side effects of amiloride (Midamor)?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using this medication and call your doctor at once if you have any of these serious side effects:
+Stop taking amiloride and call your doctor at once if you have:

-- nausea, stomach pain, low fever, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).
+- jaundice (yellowing of the skin or eyes);

-Less serious side effects may include:
+Common side effects may include:

-- mild nausea, loss of appetite;
+- nausea, stomach pain, gas, loss of appetite;

-- gas, stomach pain; or
+- headache; or